Irwin Industrial Tools: History

 Irwin was founded in 1885 in Martinsville, Ohio as the Irwin Auger Bit Company by Charles Irwin, a pharmacist.
 Irwin had bought the rights to a solid-center auger bit from a local blacksmith.

 In 1924, another blacksmith, Danish immigrant William Petersen of DeWitt, Nebraska, invented the first locking pliers and named them Vise-Grips.
 In 1934, Petersen formed the Petersen Manufacturing Company to produce them.
 In 1957, Petersen added an easy-release trigger to the design, creating the modern locking pliers design.

 In 1985, American Tool Companies bought out Petersen Manufacturing.
-In 1993, American acquired the Irwin Tool Company, and in 2002, Newell Rubbermaid acquired American.
-In 2003, the company officially changed its name to Irwin Industrial Tool Company.
+In 1993, American acquired The Irwin Tool Company, and in 2002, Newell Rubbermaid acquired American.
+In 2003, American officially changed its name to Irwin Industrial Tool Company.

 In 2008, Irwin announced the closing of its DeWitt, Nebraska plant, ending 80 years of American production for Vise-Grips, citing a necessity to move production to China "to keep the Vise-Grip name competitive."

 In 2010, Irwin closed the customer service office in Wilmington, OH and moved the customer service department to Huntersville, NC.

 In October 2016 Stanley Black & Decker Inc agreed to buy Newell Brands Inc.’s tools business for $1.95 billion.
 The acquisition was completed in March 2017.